 Trip and Medical Insurance (required)

-The trip officially starts the afternoon of November 1st, but if you’re traveling across an ocean to get to Tanzania you may want to consider arriving a day or two early, so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, just let us know and we’ll help you with arrangements if you need it.
+The trip officially starts on the afternoon of November 2nd, but if you’re traveling across an ocean consider arriving a day or two early, so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, let us know and we’ll help you with the arrangements.

-Yes, airport transfers are included upon arrival and departure within the dates of the trip.
-If you choose to come a day early or leave a day late you are responsible for your own transportation.
+Yes, airport arrival and departure transfers from Ashura are included within the trip timeframe.
+If you choose to come a day early or leave a day late, you are responsible for your own transportation.
+If you fly into Kilimanjaro Airport, the cost of transportation to Arusha Coffee Lodge will be your responsibility.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.

-You are going to want to fly into the Arusha Airport (ARK)
+You should fly into the Arusha Airport (ARK)

-In the month of october, maximum temperature is 92°F and minimum temperature is 65°F (for an average temperature of 79°F).
-The climate is very warm here in the month of october. does not rain (or really exceptionally) during this month.
-You will be well dry throughout your holidays!
+In the month of October, the maximum temperature is 92°F and the minimum temperature is 65°F (for an average temperature of 79°F).
+The climate is very warm during the month of October.
+It doesn't usually rain during October so it should be dry throughout your holiday!